openwdl/wdl/README.md

 - [Pytest-workflow](https://github.com/LUMC/pytest-workflow) - workflow-engine agnostic workflow tester.
 Can be used with both Cromwell and MiniWDL.
 Tests are specified in YAML format.
 Uses pytest as underlying test framework.
 Allows for using python code tests in case the standard simple YAML tests are not sufficient.
+- [Pytest-wdl](https://github.com/EliLillyCo/pytest-wdl) This package is a plugin for the pytest unit testing framework that enables testing of workflows written in Workflow Description Language.

 # Contributing